 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.

-Application deadlines for fall admission are June 1 for U.S. citizens, April 15 for international applicants.
+Application deadlines for fall admission are June 1 for U.S. citizens and April 15 for international applicants.

 A limited number of graduate research assistantships are available for advanced students; for information, consult the department.
 For information on financing education through jobs, grants, and loans, contact the university's Office of Student Financial Aid.